Defeat Lust & Pornography man talking with group at table

 If you have been born again by the Spirit of God and trust Christ as the Savior from your sins, you have become alive in Christ and sealed by the Holy Spirit.
 We know our Savior’s name, and His Spirit lives inside of our bodies.

-I believe these facts are extremely important in helping us recover from our sexual brokenness.
+I believe these facts are crucial in helping us recover from our sexual brokenness.
 These answers are not only for battling sexual sins but are essential to living the Christian life and applicable to all believers.
 Becoming saved impacts your whole life and begins the process of sanctification where we are becoming conformed by the transformation of our mind and our life by the Holy Spirit.

-Find a group that meets frequently.
+2. Find a group that meets frequently.

 Recovery from this highly addictive behavior is not going to be fixed in ten meetings.
 This issue will be part of our lives as long as we have a sinful nature living inside of us.
 We live in a fallen world with access to porn 24 hours a day, seven days a week, and we are in a battle with spiritual forces of darkness.
-In other words, until we reach eternity, we are going to struggle with sin.
+In other words, until we reach eternity, we will struggle with sin.

 I don’t mean to sound so negative, but this is human reality.
 I have learned that not only do the hundreds of men we work with need to meet weekly for accountability, but they also need daily support.
 They need to develop real, strong relationships with one another and stay in touch with each other every day.